Guide to buy-to-let mortgages

 - Maintenance costs: You’ll also need to make sure that you build in an allowance for maintenance costs.
 Things do break down and repairs will be your responsibility.

 - Health and Safety rules: Finally, remember to ensure that you can comply with all health and safety regulations when you become a landlord.

 How can I compare buy to let mortgages?

-Comparing buy to let mortgages can be very time consuming, but that’s where we can really help.
+Comparing buy to let mortgages can be time consuming, but that’s where we can help.
 Use our comparison service to find out what deals are available for you today, and fast track your way to becoming a landlord.
-Remember to check out Landlord home insurance while you’re here.
+Remember to check out landlord home insurance while you’re here.